 Further, there is a lot of fine print that most hosts are unaware of until they file a claim and get denied.
 All things considered, this Airbnb guarantee leaves hosts vulnerable to many liabilities.
 Things like property damage are things that you’ll want coverage for that aren’t always covered by Airbnb. because of this, you must look for another form of host protection insurance to make sure you’re protected.

 However, Brad Goldsberry — agency producer at The Nate Bingel Agency — explains, “Not all landlord policies apply to short-term rentals.
 Though the coverages might be the same, a normal landlord policy has not priced in the increased risk you have with a short-term rental.
 Due to this risk, these types of policies are usually more expensive than a landlord policy.”

-What risks do short-term rentals pose?
+What risks does a short-term rental pose?

 He adds, “The revolving door of guests increases your liability risk as you do not know what is going on there, not to mention people are usually on vacation using an Airbnb and have little to no consequences for what happens at the place they are renting.”

 It covers buildings, contents, business income, and commercial liability.
 If the property doubles as your primary residence, then personal liabilities are included.
 This can help the policy act as a host guarantee and a form of host protection insurance on your behalf.

 This type of insurance could be a good fit for Airbnb hosts who rent out their entire home while staying elsewhere.
 Additionally, this type of insurance may also fit the needs of those who have separate dwelling units with separate entrances and facilities.
 In such cases, it can act as a host guarantee.